-Both Burgmansia and Datura are exceptionally beautiful in containers.
-The tree-like Burgmansia provides a living trellis for annual vines such as Heavenly Blue Morning glory.
-Lantana couples beautifully with both Datura and Burgmansia as well.
+Both Brugmansia and Datura are exceptionally beautiful in containers.
+The tree-like Brugmansia provides a living trellis for annual vines such as Heavenly Blue Morning glory.
+Lantana couples beautifully with both Datura and Brugmansia as well.

 Brugmansia are annual trees or shrubs (in our climate) with pendulous, not erect, flowers.
 Ranging in height from 6-30', most have tan, slightly rough bark and produce spiny fruit.
 The leaves are generally large and alternate, some with toothy margins and covered with fine hairs.
 Their common name refers to the large, very dramatic trumpet-shaped flowers.
 These may be single or double, growing 8-20" in length and up to 12" across.
 Color ranges from white through yellow to pink and even orange or red.
 Most also boast an attractive scent with citrus overtones, most noticeable in early evening.

 Almost all varieties of Brugmanas and Datura are spectacular specimen plants ideally suited for the garden spotlight.
 Angel trumpets are awe inspiring as the centerpiece in containers.
 They can also be used to create dramatic backdrops in mixed borders that say, "WOW!"
 As they are most fragrant at night, and most have white or very light colored blooms, they are also ideally suited for moon gardens.
 Planted in tall pots or overhanging banks they form an intoxicating bower for evening garden parties or romantic dinners.

 Datura is a genus of nine commonly recognized species.
 Its precise and natural distribution is uncertain due to its extensive cultivation and naturalization throughout the temperate and tropical regions of the globe.
 Within the Americas its distribution is mostly restricted to the U.S. and Mexico, where the highest species diversity occurs.